 The standard formula is: (Average Revenue Per Account × Gross Margin) ÷ Churn Rate.

 Each component plays a specific role.
-Average Revenue Per Account (ARPA) captures your typical customer’s monthly or annual spend.
+Average Revenue Per Account (ARPA) captures your typical customer’s monthly or annual spend—monthly recurring revenue is a key metric here for determining the average revenue per account.
 Gross margin adjusts for the direct costs of serving that customer, like hosting and support.
+To calculate gross margin percentage, subtract cost of goods sold from revenue, then divide by revenue; this percentage is vital for understanding your true profitability.
 And churn rate determines how long, on average, customers stick around before canceling.

 Simple LTV Formula vs Cohort Based LTV

 Cohort-based LTV analysis groups customers by when they signed up, how they were acquired, or what plan they purchased.
 This approach reveals patterns the simple formula hides.
 For example, customers from paid ads might churn faster than referrals, or enterprise customers might deliver five times the lifetime value of SMB accounts.
+By identifying and targeting high value customers through cohort analysis, you can maximize revenue and retention—especially when supported by specialized SaaS CFO and accounting services that keep your metrics accurate and decision-ready.
 The simple formula averages all of this together, which can mask important insights about where to focus your growth efforts.

 What Is Churn Rate